saint-lascivious/munin-pihole-plugins/README.md

 * MUNIN_DIR

-The directory in which `munin`'s munin.conf file should be located.
+The directory in which the `munin` munin.conf file should be located.

 * MUNIN_CONFIG_DIR